NSombekke/Logic-LLM/blogpost.md

 	</tr>
 </table>

 Table 1 shows the results of the experiments with the open-source model.
 It displays that Logic-LM only scored highest on the LogicalDeduction dataset, where it scored 60.67 compared to 35.33 and 39.00 for Standard and CoT respectively.
-For the other datasets Logic-LM got outperformed by either the Standard or the CoT model.
-TODO: Insert % of how much better/worse
+For the other datasets Logic-LM got outperformed by either the Standard or the CoT model. <!--TODO: Insert % of how much better/worse-->

 Comparing these results to the GPT model results from the original paper (Pan et al., 2023), we observe that Llama generally performs worse than the GPT models.
 Logic-LM has significantly lower scores compared to all GPT models for the Proofwriter, FOLIO and AR-LSAT dataset and slightly lower scores for the LogicalDeduction dataset.
 Only on the PrOntoQA Llama achieved a higher score than gpt-3.5-turbo, while still having worse scores when using the other GPT models.
-For the Standard and CoT method we observe similar performance to gpt-3.5-turbo while also being outperformed by the other GPT models.
+For the Standard and CoT method we observe similar performance to gpt-3.5-turbo while also being outperformed by the other GPT models. (*More results and analysis will follow in final version*)

 ### <a name="sr results">Self-refinement</a>